-Students accepted into the program are encouraged to apply for studentships from outside agencies such as the Alberta Heritage Foundation for Medical Research or the Medical Research Council of Canada.
+Students accepted into the program are encouraged to apply for studentships from outside agencies such as the Alberta Heritage Foundation for Medical Research or the Canadian Institutes of Health Research.
 Exceptionally qualified students may be nominated for University of Alberta PhD Scholarships.